 - 1 Tbsp. balsamic vinegar, plus more for serving**

 - Season the roast all over with salt and pepper.
 Heat a skillet over medium-high heat.
-Add the olive oil.
+Add the vegetable oil.
 Let the oil get really hot.
 Add the roast to the hot oil.
 Cook on one side until very-browned, 4-5 minutes.
 Flip it over and get the other side brown and crusty as well, another 4-5 minutes.

 - Meanwhile, peel the carrots and chop them into large chunks.
 Halve any smaller potatoes and quarter larger ones.